crazylab/fake-rest-server/README.md

 ##### Resetting server configuration

-To avoid the need to restart fake-server in order to clear the configuration, we've implemented a special endpoint called `/flush`.
-By sending a `DELETE` request to `http://localhost:3012/flush`, you will erase all previously configured responses.
+To avoid the need to restart fake-server in order to clear the configuration, we've implemented a special endpoint called `/__flush`.
+By sending a `DELETE` request to `http://localhost:3012/__flush`, you will erase all previously configured responses.

-### Configuring rest-fake-server
+### Server Configuration
 The server can be configured by putting a `fake-rest-server.conf` file in the directory where the server is running.
 Below is a sample configuration file.
 ```json
 {